pogogits/practical-python/README.md

 ### Q: How is this course licensed?

-Practical Python Programming is licensed under a Creative Commons Attribution ShareAlike 4.0 Davidnternational License.
+Practical Python Programming is licensed under a Creative Commons Attribution ShareAlike 4.0 International License.

 ### Q: May David use this material to teach my own Python course?